gregamezic/indy-sdk/wrappers/ios/README.md

 Run Archive process for `Indy` target.
 Custom post-action shell script `universal_framework.sh` will be triggered and you get universal framework.
 Then put it to folder: `libindy-objc/Indy.framework` and upload to repo.

-### Troubleshooting archive post script

-Archive post scripts are not integrated into Xcode log outputs.
-Therefore you will not see output of that script in Xcode.
-The sctipt will write logs into ${TMPDIR}/Indy_archive.log.
-Script is started after archive is finished in Xcode, so while Xcode indicates that everyrhing is done, the script may still be running in the background.

 # Wrapper usage

 Import header starting from 0.1.3: